andrehertwig/admintool/admin-tools-security/admin-tools-security-dbuser/README.md

 > Integrates Spring Security and overrides the menu to use admintool.*.securityRoles to check if menu entries could be shown

 ## Features
-* `simple user view`: a view where you can manage user states, passwords and roles and add new users(since 1.1.5)
+* `database user view`: a view where you can manage user states, passwords and roles and add new users(since 1.2.0)

 ![Preview image](doc/screen_userview_org.png?raw=true "AdminTool User-View UI")

 ## Introduced with
-* admin-tools-core:1.1.7
+* admin-tools-core:1.2.0

 ## Requirements, Dependencies
 * spring-framework (core, security, spring-data, spring-mvc)